Is Animal-based and Plant-based Protein Equivalent?

 Different Types of Ketogenic Diets

-As outlined in a previous article titled “Use of a Therapeutic Ketogenic Diet in Mental Health,” I outlined what a therapeutic ketogenic diet is, and the three basic types of therapeutic ketogenic diets; a Classic Ketogenic Diet that uses a 4:1 ratio of fat to protein plus carbs, a Modified Ketogenic Diet that uses a 3:1 ratio, and a Modified Atkins Diet that uses a 3:1 ratio.
+As outlined in a previous article titled “Use of a Therapeutic Ketogenic Diet in Mental Health,” there are three basic types of therapeutic ketogenic diets; a Classic Ketogenic Diet that uses a 4:1 ratio of fat to protein plus carbs, a Modified Ketogenic Diet that uses a 3:1 ratio, and a Modified Atkins Diet that uses a 3:1 ratio.

-This alternative approach is much less time consuming in terms of the amount of calculations and work I need to do, so the benefit to the individual is that it is less costly.
-It enables people to get into ketosis and see if they feel any better.
-Then, in consultation with their doctors they can decide if the improvements are sufficient to maintain their diet as it is, or whether it may be worth seeing if a gradual increase in fat, and decrease in protein may work better.
+This alternative approach is much less time consuming in terms of the amount of calculations and work need to design, so the benefit to the individual is that it is less costly.
+It enables people to get into ketosis under medical oversight to see if they feel, then in consultation with their doctors can decide if the improvements are sufficient to maintain their diet as is, or whether it may be worth seeing if a gradual increase in fat, and decrease in protein may work better.

 Working with Your Doctor to Support Mental Health